The BrowserUp Command Line Interface (CLI) is how you:

 - Amazon AWS account

-- Windows, Mac or Linux to operate the BrowserUp Command line Util
+- Windows, Mac or Linux to operate the BrowserUp CLI

-- Local Docker is not required for remote AWS execution, so CI/CD setup can remain simple
+- Local Docker is not required for remote AWS execution, which keeps CI/CD setup simple

 npm install -g browserup